akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "He was reaching for a blade."
 She looked at the candlestick.
 There was blood on it now – hers, from her palm.
 Her stomach turned.
 She had not expected that.

-The priest fled into a side passage, a small door behind the altar that led to a priest's cell.
+The priest fled into a side passage, a small door behind the altar that led to a priest’s cell.
 He would not get far.

 A horn sounded – close, urgent, the note that meant danger.
 Not the distant signals from before.
 This one was nearly on top of them.

-The final hired man looked at Sir Guy on the ground, then at Godfrey's sword, then at Beatrice with the candlestick, at Sir Guy's arm that hung limply.
+The final hired man looked at Sir Guy on the ground, then at Godfrey’s sword, then at Beatrice with the candlestick, at Sir Guy’s arm that hung limply.
 The staghound bayed again and the man decided the silver wasn't worth the rope.
 He quickly followed after the priest.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)

-## Chapter 39 – The Royal Forester's Horn
+## Chapter 39 – The Royal Forester’s Horn

 A villager peered into the church – a small woman with a torch.
 "Is someone – oh."